zac-franklin/roonr-blog/src/content/violin-blog/day-109/index.md

 +++

 # Minuet in G
 Most fun piece to play yet!
 I like all the runs and the small variations in them.
 Hardest parts here were not making that first note sound so flat and starting a separate down stroke while I am already playing one( the quick stroke almost at the end ).
-All around fun piece and a nice break from the past couple challening pieces!
+All around a fun piece and a nice break from the past couple challenging pieces!